Deepaksharma47/Modern-gyan/README.md

-# this is an education based website
+# This is an education based website
+by Deepak Sharma
+modern gyan